mjordan/bagit_indexer/README.md

      Elasticsearch index.
 Default is "bags".
 ```

-Basically, all you need is some Bags (serialized or loose) in your input directory.
-Running the tool like this:
+To index Bags (serialized or loose) in your input directory, run the `bagit_indexer` script like this:

 ```
 php bagit_indexer.php -i sample_bags